Configure SSO with OIDC

 </Frame>

-6. On the overview screen of the Okta application that you just created, make note of the **Client ID** under **Client Credentials** under the **General** tab:
+6. On the overview screen of the Okta application you created, make note of the **Client ID** under **Client Credentials** under the **General** tab:

 <Frame>